allenporter/gcal_sync/README.md

 # gcal-sync

 An asyncio python library for Google Calendar.
 This library provides a simplified Google Calendar API that is lighter weight and more streamlined compared to using aiogoogle, and increased reliability by supporting efficient sync and reading from local storage.
+See the [API Documentation](https://allenporter.github.io/gcal_sync/).

 ## Development Environment